Thai Chicken with Cashews is my very, very, very favorite dish of all time.

 Okay, you’ve paid your dues by reading through all of this so I will reward you with the recipe.
 Stay hungry, my friends.

 - 1 tablespoon water

 - ½ small yellow onion, quartered

 - 4 finger-length dried red chilies (such as chile de arbol), seeded and cut into halves

 - ½ cup roasted cashew nuts

-- 8 oz chicken, cut into thin pieces (about one large chicken breast – hold your knife at an angle and slice against the grain to get the thinnest pieces possible)
+- 8 ounces boneless, skinless chicken breast, cut into thin pieces (about one large chicken breast – hold your knife at an angle and slice against the grain to get the thinnest pieces possible)

 - 1 green onion, cut into 1” lengths

 - Whisk all of the sauce ingredients together in a small bowl and set aside.

 - Heat the oil in a wok or large frying pan for 5 minutes over medium-high heat.
 Once the oil is hot enough to produce a sizzle when a drop of water hits it, add in all of the cashew nuts.
 Fry the cashews until they turn light brown, just a few minutes.
 Remove them from the oil with a slotted spoon and set them on a paper towel to rest.